Bhanu-Kommula/Notes/Spring_Core/XML-Based-Config.md

     }
     }

-This is the employee class it has 4 dependencies ( which include 3 varibales and one object(address class)).
+This is the employee class, it has 4 dependencies ( which include 3 varibales and one object(address class)).

      private int id;
      private String name;
      private int age;
      private Address address;

-and also has the 4 argument constructor. and getter methods along with getEmployeeDetails()  which is printing out complete employee details.
+and also has the 4-argument constructor. and getter methods along with getEmployeeDetails()  which is printing out complete employee details.

     // Address.
 Java